thmxv/tx-lang-cxx/README.md

 ## Backlog

-- Maybe add option to error_token to mark the end of the token or the start
+- Maybe add option to error_token to mark the end of the token or the start in error message hint
-- Tests for all the error_token paths
+- Tests for all the error_token() code paths
 - File name in runtime error
 - Multi-line entry in REPL
 - Fix error in REPL in entry that follows an error